1. Our terms

 b.) you have not paid an invoice when due.

-c.) you have not given us adequate instructions.
+d.) you have not provided adequate instructions.

-d.) you and we no longer have trust and confidence in each other.
+e.) you and we no longer have trust and confidence in each other.

 f.) our work for you conflicts with our regulatory duties.

 b.) suspend or end any other work for you or anyone you control.

-16. Law and claims
+15. Law and claims

-16.1.
+15.1.
 English law.
 English and Welsh law governs this and all future agreements and any dispute or claim arising out of it or in connection with them.
 Any dispute or claim (including non-contractual disputes or claims) regarding their subject matter or formation shall also be governed by and construed in accordance with the laws of England and Wales.

-16.2.
+15.2.
 English jurisdiction.
 The parties irrevocably agree that the courts of England and Wales have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this and all future agreements or their subject matter or formation (including non-contractual disputes or claims).